mishaglik/CopyTest/ReadMe.md

 No effect!

 Ou.
-Is's design of C++ and u is lvalue(!) because it's named.
+It's design of C++ and u is lvalue(!) because it's named.
 We need function that returns value - forward:
 <!-- TODO: Some explanations. -->
 ```C++
  template<class T> //Lvalue case